sudomesh/exitnode/README.md

 ### Quick Install ###

-Warnign: installs with default configuration (not always desirable).
+Warning: installs with default configuration (not always desirable).
 Copy the file `quick_install.sh` to desired machine.
 Run as root:

     ./quick_install.sh